Meet the Farm Staff

-When my wife and I moved into our Medway home last October, one of the first things we looked for was a local farm where we could get quality fruits and vegetables and support our local community.
+When my wife and I moved into our Medway home in 2015, one of the first things we looked for was a local farm where we could get quality fruits and vegetables and support our local community.
 We were very excited to find Medway Community Farm and even drove by the farm to see the operation before we signed up for the CSA share.

 It quickly became apparent to us how fortunate we are to have the Medway Community Farm in our town, and we make it a point to assist with projects and events around the farm whenever possible.
 The more involvement we have with the farm, the more I feel drawn towards making a significant contribution to the operations of the farm and ensuring the success of this great community resource.

 Carol feels strongly about the importance of local, fresh, healthy food and connecting people to farming.
 She and her husband have their own vegetable garden and Carol loves the idea of having farm fresh produce, through canning and freezing, right through the winter.